 ABFM Initial Certification: Requirements

-In order to become board certified for the first time, upon completion of your medical training, you must take the initial ABFM certification exam.
-Use the table below to determine your specific requirements for initial ABFM certification:
+In order to become board certified for the first time, within three calendar years of finishing your residency, you must take and pass the initial ABFM certification exam.
+Use the table below to determine review the requirements for your initial ABFM certification:

 The Family Medicine Board Certification Process: 4 Components

 Family medicine board certification involves not only an exam every 7 or 10 years (depending on your certification cycle), but regularly completing a defined set of activities.
 The ABFM developed the Family Medicine Certification Process to help physicians become lifelong learners and to practice medicine at the highest level.
 The ABFM defines four key elements that need to be completed to maintain certification:

 - You are required to retain an active, full, valid, and unrestricted license to practice medicine in the United States or Canada

 - You must be in continuous compliance with the ABFM Guidelines for Professionalism, Licensure, and Personal Conduct

 - You must complete the required number of Knowledge Self-Assessment (KSA) activities during the Certification stage